If you are a Judge, please feel free to copy this for your information.

 COLOUR: The colour of the skin in the hairless variety can vary from black, slate black, elephant black, bluish black, the whole scale of greys (diluted black), all nuances of genetic blue, dark brown going to light blond.
 All colours can be either uniform or show pinkish or white patches on all parts of the body.
 White or pink spots must not cover more than 1/3 of the body.
 Solid colours are preferred

-The standard is clear as to the colours allowed.
 The breed reveals itself as a variety of colours, with a solid coloured body, being more common than a multi coloured body, but neither being the exclusive rule.
 No preference should be shown in the judging ring in this regard.

 Coated variety: Smooth, short and tight coat.
 The hair can be any colour or combination of colours.